13 Fun & Easy Ways to Save on Prom!

 - Be Thrifty!– Upscale Thrift Stores, both Brick and Mortar and Online such as Uptown Cheapskate and Poshmark are great resources for formal dresses.

 Take your own Photos- You don’t have to be Annie Leibovitz or have a fancy camera to take good pics these days.
 Many of today’s newer phones have just as many mp’s (megapixels) as the professional cameras.
-Here are three tips for taking great tips of your teen!
+Here are three tips for taking great tips for your teen!

 - The Great Outdoors- Go outside and avoid shadows.
 Overcast lighting is ideal, but Mother Nature has a wicked sense of humor.
 When outdoors always have the sun behind the photographer.